Adgestone

 Adgestone is a small hamlet on the Isle of Wight.
 It is located close to Brading (where the 2011 Census was included) in the east of the island.

 There is 10 acre vineyard in Adgestone which also is the site of a bed and breakfast.
 This is one of the oldest vineyards in the British Islands, having been started in 1968.

 There is a campsite in Adgestone.
 The nearest public transport is bus route 3 on the main road through Brading.

+Name

+The name is thought to mean 'the farmstead or personal estate belonging to a man called Æfic', from Old English Æfic (personal name) and tūn.